swangchu/PythonwithSQLite/readme.md

 # Python with SQLite

-This repository contains a basic implementation of CRUD using python and pySQlite.
-It's aim for the beginners in database especially using standard relational database(sqlite).
-Some of the features of a relational database are intentionally left to make the concepts friendly to the leaners.
+This repository contains a basic implementation of CRUD(Create Read Update and Delete) using python and pySQlite.
+Some of the features of a relational database are intentionally left to make the concepts friendly to the beginners.

 **What is database ?**